 Dealing with potential unauthorised absences during adverse weather

-With flooding affecting workplaces and people’s homes there are times when people are unable to make it into work.
-However, as an employer, it is important to monitor those who may be lying about not being able to go to work.
+With flooding affecting workplaces and people’s homes, there are times when people are unable to make it into work.
+However, as an employer, it is important to monitor those who may be lying about not being able to go to work and taking unauthorised absences.

 Consider your adverse weather conditions policy

 Travel disruption and bad weather can delay or prevent staff from getting to work.
 Many employers already have in place a written adverse weather conditions policy which sets out expectations, reporting and payment provisions.
 Even in the absence of this type of policy the starting point is that an employee who cannot get to work because of bad weather or travel disruption must inform their employer as soon as possible.
 The question arises, however, when an employee does just this, and it then becomes evident that they could have got to work after all.
 This would then be classed as an unauthorised absence.

 A disciplinary and grievance policy is imperative